marceloneil/VenaForm/README.md

 ### Running the application

-The application can be run with the command `meteor` while in the root directory `form`.
+The application can be run with the command `meteor` while in the root directory `VenaForm`.
 The application will run on `localhost:3000`, although the port number can be changed with the `--port` flag.